purduehackers/evergreen/engineering/site/DESIGN_DOC.md

 ## Objective

-The landing page for Purdue Hackers...

-Design and build a user-friendly landing page for Purdue Hackers that embodies our unique brand and serves as a front-facing resource for people to learn more about the club (what we do and how to join) inform about our main events (hack night, community, ...)
+Design and build a new landing page for Purdue Hackers that embodies our unique brand and serves as a public-facing resource for people to learn more about the club (what we do and how to join).

-tldr: tell everyone how cool we are

 ## Background

 ### Problem

-- Current site is out of date, need a new updated site to reflect new branding and represent our online presence
+- Current site is out of date, need an updated site to reflect new branding and represent our online presence
 - Need a dedicated website to communicate what the club does and how interested individuals can get involved

 ### Stakeholders